 The organization of the paper is as follows.
-In Section 2 we recall the definition of a qualitative spatial constraint language, along with the properties of compactness and patchwork.
-Section 3 introduces the \mathcal{L}1 logic, and explains its implication with compactness and patchwork.
-In Section 4 we present our tableau method for checking the satisfiability of a \mathcal{L}1 formula.
-In Section 5 we conclude and give directions for future work.
+In Section 2 we recall the definition of a qualitative spatial constraint language, along with the properties of compactness, patchwork, and global consistency.
+Section 3 introduces the $\mathcal{L}1$ logic, and in Section 4 we explain its implication with compactness and patchwork.
+In Section 5 we present our tableau method for checking the satisfiability of a $\mathcal{L}1$ formula.
+In Section 6 we conclude and give directions for future work.